biofuture/Ublastx_stageone/README.md

 Detail introduction of copy number correction can be referred to [Transform ARGs abundance against cell number](https://github.com/biofuture/Ublastx_stageone/wiki/Transform-ARGs-abundance-against-cell-number)

 There are some questions raised by users, please refer to the [FAQ](https://github.com/biofuture/Ublastx_stageone/wiki/FAQ) for details.

-To run Ublastx, users should download the stage one source code into local computer system (Unix/Linux) and upload the generated files for stage two onto our Galaxy analysis platform (http://smile.hku.hk/SARGs).
+To run ARG OAP locally, users should download the source code into local computer system (Unix/Linux).
+Users can upload the generated files for stage two onto our Galaxy analysis platform (http://smile.hku.hk/SARGs) or use the local version of stage two script.

 What does ARGs_OAP do:
 =====================